tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 ## Overview

-The JSON Web Algorithms (JWA) {{RFC7518}} in Section 4.6 defines two ways using the key agreement result.
-When Direct Key Agreement is employed, the shared secret established through the HPKE will be the content encryption key (CEK).
-When Key Agreement with Key Wrapping is employed, the shared secret established through the HPKE will wrap the CEK.
-If multiple recipients are needed, then Key Agreement with Key Wrapping mode is used.
+The JSON Web Algorithms (JWA) {{RFC7518}} in Section 4.6 defines two ways using the key agreement result (a) Direct Key Agreement (b) Key Agreement with Key Wrapping.

+This specification supports two uses of HPKE in JOSE, namely

+  *  HPKE in a single recipient setup.
+In this case, the shared secret established through the HPKE will generate the content encryption key (CEK) and encrypts the plaintext.

+  *  HPKE in a multiple recipient setup.
+In this case, the shared secret established through the HPKE will wrap the CEK.

 In both cases a new JOSE header parameter, called 'ek', is used to convey the content of the "enc" structure defined in the HPKE specification. "enc" represents the serialized public key.

-When the alg value is set to any of algorithms registered by this specification then the 'ek' header parameter MUST be present in the unprotected header parameter.
+When the alg value is set to any of algorithms registered by this specification then the 'ek' header parameter MUST be present.

 The 'ek' parameter contains the encapsulated key, which is output of the HPKE KEM, and is represented as a base64url encoded string.
 The parameter "kty" MUST be present and set to "OKP" defined in Section 2 of {{RFC8037}}.

-### HPKE Usage in Direct and Key Agreement with Key Wrapping
+### HPKE Usage in single recipient and multiple recipient setup

-In Direct Key Agreement mode, HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.
-In Key Agreement with Key Wrapping mode, HPKE is used to encrypt the Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.
+In single recipient use case, HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.
+In multiple recipient setup, HPKE is used to encrypt the Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.

-#### HPKE Usage in Direct Key Agreement mode
+#### HPKE Usage in single recipient setup

-In Direct Key Agreement mode, the sender MUST specify the 'ek' and 'alg' parameters in the protected header to indicate the use of HPKE.
-In this mode, the 'enc' (Encryption Algorithm) parameter MUST NOT be present because the ciphersuite (KEM, KDF, AEAD) is fully-specified in the 'alg' parameter itself.
+In single recipient setup, the sender MUST specify the 'ek' and 'alg' parameters in the protected header to indicate the use of HPKE.
+In this setup, the 'enc' (Encryption Algorithm) parameter MUST NOT be present because the ciphersuite (KEM, KDF, AEAD) is fully-specified in the 'alg' parameter itself.
 If the 'enc' parameter is present, it MUST be ignored by implementations.
 This is a deviation from the rule in Section 4.1.2 of {{RFC7516}}.
 Optionally, the protected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.
+In single recipient setup, JWE Compact serialization MUST be used.

-#### HPKE Usage in Key Agreement with Key Wrapping mode
+#### HPKE Usage in multiple recipient setup

-In the JWE JSON Serialization, the sender MUST place the 'ek' and 'alg' parameters in the per-recipient unprotected header to indicate the use of HPKE.
+In multiple recipient setup, the sender MUST place the 'ek' and 'alg' parameters in the per-recipient unprotected header to indicate the use of HPKE.
 Optionally, the per-recipient unprotected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.
-In the JWE Compact Serialization, the sender MUST place the 'ek' and 'alg' parameters in the protected header to indicate the use of HPKE.
+In multiple recipient setup, JWE serialization MUST be used.
+In this setup, the 'enc' (Encryption Algorithm) parameter MUST be present to identify the content encryption algorithm used to perform encryption on the plaintext to produce the ciphertext.

 # Ciphersuite Registration